-Exercises for lectures on Qualitative analysis and Social Network Analysis are mandatory and are graded only pass or fail.
+Exercises for lectures on L06 Urban Water Management, L07 Transportation planning and management, L08 Waste planning and management, L10 Qualitative analysis, L11 Multistakeholder theories and methods and L13 Social Network analysis are mandatory, need to be submitted individually, and are graded only pass or fail.
 The grade for the group work is the same for all the group members.